witted-research/openzen/docs/supported_sensors.rst

 9-Axis Inertial Measurement Unit (IMU) / attitude and heading reference system with CAN and USB Connectivity.
 This sensor has one Imu component which can be accessed via OpenZen.

-The LPMS-CU2 can be connected via a USB-cable and connected via the USB Express mode or the COM-Port communication mode, depending on how the sensor is configured.
+The LPMS-CU2 can be connected via a USB-cable and via the USB Express mode or the COM-Port communication mode, depending on how the sensor is configured.

+**Provided OpenZen component:**

+1x IMU

 LP-Research LPMS-B2
 ===================